Central Communication Port: History

-Discussion about a new airport to replace Warsaw Chopin Airport began in the 2000s.
+Discussion about a new airport to replace Warsaw Chopin Airport date back to at least 1971, during the early years of Edward Gierek's rule.
+In 1978, Bogusław Jankowski (died 2017) first proposed his idea of a new central airport for Poland, but it was only during the Cabinet of Leszek Miller (2001–2004) that the idea began to be seriously considered.
 On 12 May 2005, the Civil Aviation Office signed a contract with the Spanish consortium Ineco-Sener to carry out a feasibility study of the central airport.
 Such a study was nevertheless not actually carried out during the next two years, which was interpreted as a sign that the project of a new big central airport was being postponed until an indeterminate future.
 Nevertheless, a new airport serving Warsaw was proposed in the government's Transport Infrastructure Development Strategy for 2010–2013.

-After the Law and Justice party regained power in Poland the project gained pace, with the government approving the plan in November 2017.
+After the Law and Justice party regained power in 2015 the project gained pace, with the government approving the plan in November 2017.

 On 17 June 2018, the residents of the district of Baranów, Grodzisk Mazowiecki County voted down the plan to build the new airport.
 With 47 percent voter turnout, 84 percent opposed the plan.
 The referendum was not binding, but Deputy Infrastructure Minister Mikołaj Wild said that the voice of the public would be taken under consideration.
+The English name "Solidarity Transport Hub Poland" was originally proposed for the project, but was eventually phrased out in 2023.

+By December 2024 the management company bought 1,037 hectares, which is 40% of the dedicated area.

+Architecture

 In June 2019, the British Embassy in conjunction with the Solidarity Transport Hub Company held architectural workshops, inviting well-known architectural firms to share their preliminary concepts for what the project might look like.
 The studies are meant to serve as inspiration in preparing the master plan, and the investor is not obliged to use any of the designs.
 Terminal concepts were prepared by six top-name design studios: Foster + Partners, Grimshaw Architects, Chapman Taylor, Zaha Hadid Architects, Benoy, and Pascall+Watson: